TastyDucks/plate-finder/DEVLOG.md

 I'd also write things API-first, use an OpenAPI spec to get codegen for clients which could be bundled, minified, and packaged up appropriately into an SDK (npm for JS clients).
 Then keep an org-internal NPM repo.

-**General thoughts:**

-This takehome is too simple IMO, doesn't really distinguish deep SWE knowledge from what can be "vibe-coded" and slapped together in three hours.
-Hence why I'm spending time producing these organic, human-written tokens -- chains of thought -- uh, words.
-It's right on the pareto frontier of what LLMs can trivially churn out with some simple iteration, it doesn't extract the underlying experience a human can bring to bear.

-Do I have recommendations for how to actually test for that?
-What would I do if I were hiring a SWE?
-Just talk to them, I guess, see what they bring up.
-Real knowledge and experience should bring *nuance* and consideration of long-term secondary and tertiary concerns; something LLM vibe-coding can't (yet) do.

-Million times better than Leetcode though!

-Time to refine.

 ## 00:15

 Clicking through the site to check out performance on this model.